 Addition of Custom Audience Permission Tool

-Along with the removal of partner categories, a new step will be added for when you are creating Custom audiences via third party data, authentication via the Custom Audience Permission Tool.
-The custom audience permission tool will be going in to effect sometime in May.
+Along with the removal of partner categories, a new step will be added for when you are creating Custom audiences via third-party data, authentication via the Custom Audience Permission Tool.
+The custom audience permission tool will be going into effect sometime in May.
 What this means is through the tool, you are now responsible for obtaining consent to advertise to someone.
 Not much is known about the tool but in a few weeks, we will know for sure!

 Is the Glass Half Empty or Half Full?

 Although these changes could have a large impact on how advertisers will approach their targeting in the near future, there is a bright side to these changes.
-With the recent press and privacy concerns, these changes could help foster more trust amongst the public who are bit more skeptical about their privacy.
+With the recent press and privacy concerns, these changes could help foster more trust amongst the public who are a bit more skeptical about their privacy.